York Colonial Complex

 The children of the household had their time for play and learning too.
 Games could be as simple as wooden puppets or as educational as Shut The Box- a math game that rivals any current methods for learning math facts (Seriously.
 I wish I had this when my kid was learning to add.
 We have since bought our own at the shops in Colonial Williamsburg).

-One of the reasons why the home, Inn and tavern are in such great shape is the fact that they were continuously inhabited and used as a place of business until the 1960’s.
+One of the reasons why the Gen. Horatio Gates House, Inn, and the Golden Plough Tavern are in such great shape is the fact that they were continuously inhabited and used as a place of business until the 1960’s.

 The original courthouse was, for a time, the meeting place of the Second Continental Congress.